wiktor-falek/poe3/README.md

 # Overview

-## Multiplayer browser game that combines ARPG item and loot system similar to Diablo II and Path of Exile,randomised environment generation of roguelikes, with turn based strategy genre.
+## Multiplayer browser game that combines ARPG item and loot system similar to Diablo II and Path of Exile, randomised environment generation of roguelikes, with turn based strategy genre.

 <br>